kanidm/kanidm/DEVELOPER_README.md

     cargo run -- login -H https://localhost:8443 -D admin -C ../insecure/ca.pem cargo run -- self whoami -H https://localhost:8443 -D admin -C ../insecure/ca.pem

-### Building the Web UI
+## Building the Web UI

+__NOTE:__ there is a pre-packaged version of the Web UI at `/kanidmd_web_ui/pkg/`

-The web ui uses rust wasm rather than javascript.
-To build this you need to setup the environment.
+The web UI uses rust wasm rather than javascript.
+To build this you need to set up the environment.

     cargo install wasm-pack
     npm install --global rollup

-Then you are able to build the ui.
+Then you are able to build the UI.

     cd kanidmd_web_ui/
     ./build_wasm.sh